wanb-psych/asymmetry_energy/readme.md

 # Cortical energy cost of hemispheric functional organization

 **Bin Wan, Valentin Riedl,  Gabriel Castrillon, Matthias Kirschner, Sofie L. Valk**.

 ![img](summary.png)

 ## Source data
+Raw data can be downloaded from OpenNeuro (https://openneuro.org/datasets/ds004513/versions/1.0.4)

 Group-level and individual data have been processed by the scripts below.
 See directory "./reseults"